0atman/noboilerplate/scripts/20-rust-userland.md

 Though I have used the excellent terminal ui lazygit for many years, it started to slow down for me on extremely large repositories.

-While gitui is still under development and has not yet reached parity with lazygit, it's got everything I need for day to day use, and is FASTER and pure rust.
+While gitui is still under development and has not yet reached parity with lazygit, it's got everything I need for day to day use, and is FAST and pure rust.

 ---